ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

 Federal High Way Administration, Users Manual for WSPRO - A computer model for Surface Profile Computations, Washington (1998)

-A. J. Paterka, Hydraulic Design of Stilling Basins and Energy Dessipators, USBR, Denver, Colorado (1984)
+ A J Paterka, Hydraulic Design of Stilling Basins and Energy Dessipators, USBR,  Denver, Colorado (1984)